MicrosoftDocs/iis-docs/iis/application-frameworks/install-and-configure-php-on-iis/how-to-install-the-microsoft-web-platform-for-php.md

 ---
-title: "How to Install the Microsoft Web Platform for PHP | Microsoft Docs"
+title: "How to Install the Microsoft Web Platform for PHP"
 author: rick-anderson
-description: "Introduction Microsoft embraces hosting PHP applications on the Windows ® operating system, both by building enabling technologies and by working with the PH..." ms.author: iiscontent
+description: "Introduction Microsoft embraces hosting PHP applications on the Windows ® operating system, both by building enabling technologies and by working with the PH..." ms.date: 11/15/2009 ms.assetid: 3deeba26-60a8-4277-a489-4acd5ae6486c msc.legacyurl: /learn/application-frameworks/install-and-configure-php-on-iis/how-to-install-the-microsoft-web-platform-for-php msc.type: authoredcontent
-manager: soshir
-ms.date: 11/15/2009
-ms.topic: article
-ms.assetid: 3deeba26-60a8-4277-a489-4acd5ae6486c
-ms.technology: iis-appfx
-ms.prod: iis
-msc.legacyurl: /learn/application-frameworks/install-and-configure-php-on-iis/how-to-install-the-microsoft-web-platform-for-php
-msc.type: authoredcontent
 ---